dnltsk/space-time-mobility-vis-pipeline/README.md

 ## Roadmap

+- rethink pre-render approach: a true BFF would be a better fit
 - Version 2.0 will come with Maven and Kotlin
-- Rethink pre-render approach: a true BFF would be a better fit
 - set up CI pipeline